devorbo/Assembler/README.md

 At the second pass, starts to convert the code to a machine language.

-The output will be the binary file of the code, and if need, also the files with the external and entry label data.
+The output will be the binary file of the code, and also files with the external and entry labels data.